Michael C. Ruger, Chair

 1989 J.D., Hofstra University

-He is Past Chair of the Board of Visitors for the Department of Political Science in the College of the Liberal Arts.
-Spencer and his wife, Andrea, established a Trustee Scholarship in the College of Liberal Arts, in memory of his father, a Holocaust survivor.
-They are members of the Mount Nittany Society.
+He is a past chair of the Board of Visitors.
+Spencer and his wife, Andrea, established a Trustee Scholarship in the College of the Liberal Arts, in memory of his father, a Holocaust survivor.

 David M. Kleppinger